yirong-c/CLRS/readme.md

 ## Contribute

-If you find any errors, other approachs to solution, or want to contribute, you are welcome to create a Pull Request.
+If you find any errors, other approaches to solution, or want to contribute, you are welcome to create a Pull Request.